Kurdish Hezbollah: Movement of the Oppressed and Free Cause Party (2002–present)

 Following the decision to end armed struggle in 2002, sympathizers of Hizbollah's Menzil group founded an association called "Solidarity with the Oppressed" (tr: Mustazaflar ile Dayanışma Derneği or short Mustazaf Der) in 2003.
 It also became known as the Movement of the Oppressed (Turkish: Mustazaflar Hareketi).
-On 18 April 2010 Mustazaf Der organized a mass meeting in Diyarbakir to celebrate the anniversary of the Prophet Muhammad's birthday (known as Mawlid).
+On 18 April 2010 Mustazaf Der organized a mass meeting in Diyarbakir to celebrate the anniversary of Muhammad's birthday.
 The Turkish police estimated that the event was attended by 120,000 people.
 The organizers put the figure at over 300,000.

 On 20 April 2010 a court in Diyarbakir ordered the closure of the Association for the Oppressed (Mustazaf-Der) on the grounds that it was "conducting activities on behalf of the terrorist organization Hizbollah."
 The decision was confirmed by the Court of Cassation on 11 May 2012.

 In late 2012, the Movement of the Oppressed announced its will to found a political party, basically to challenge the hegemony of the Peace and Democracy Party.
 In December 2012, a political party with the name Free Cause Party (Hür Dava Partisi) was founded.
 Hüda-Par, the abbreviated form of the party's name is synonymous with Hizbollah, both interpreted as the "God's Party", emphasising that the party is a front for the otherwise illegal Hizbollah.
 Societies affiliated with Hüda-Par operate under the umbrella organisation Lovers of Prophet (Turkish: Peygamber Sevdalıları, Kurdish: Evindarên Pêyxamber) particularly active in Kurdish Mawlid meetings.

+Flags

+Some of the flags used by Hezbollah Kurdistan.